 Even as complaints pour in, police find themselves unable to do much.
 The main issue is that these people are not obstructing the movement of people or traffic in any way and stopping them would amount to obstructing their constitutional freedom of movement.
 People do have a right to move around on the streets or at intersections, but the trouble starts begins when they begin begging for money and create a nuisance.

 Some people who are begging on the streets have been unfortunate enough to lose their jobs due to the ongoing recession and they felt that they had to resort to this practice to survive, or have a “decent” holiday.
 It has to be understood that the condition that these people are in is due to a particular circumstance.
 Would they be able to get back on their feet in a few months from other opportunities?
 It may or may not happen, depending on how soon the recession lifts.

 However, there are a number of people who are in the business just for the easy money, such as what happens in a number of other countries.
-While the latter cannot really walk into any loan store requesting funds, the former are just held back due to the lack of resources to repay any debts.
+While the latter cannot really walk into any payday lending store requesting funds, the former are just held back due to the lack of resources to repay any debts.
 Expecting a lender to take a sympathetic view of their condition and authorize a short term loan or even a payday loan will be asking for too much.

 Misuse of Public Sympathy

 It’s hard not to sympathize with the people who have lost their income due to the economic meltdown, and many who pass by find it in their hearts to lend a helping hand, hoping that the money would be used in the correct way.
 However, this is not always the case, as some people who live on the streets tend to finance their habits of drug or alcohol addiction.
 The sympathy that people show may be used for purposes other than those mentioned, and this is one reason why people need to be more careful in extending help.
 The money that they offer could well land in the wrong hands for uses that may not be essential.

 Could Things Have Been Different?